eemeli/esfs-statutes/esfs-statutes.md

 14. (a) (i) In all leading bodies of the ESFS decisions (including any Statute amendment, addition or deletion-hereinafter "Statute Change") shall be taken by a simple majority vote.
         (ii) Postal and proxy voting is allowed only regarding issues announced in advance, by means of a definite written and signed statement.
-    (b) Any Statute Change passed at any one Eurocon General Meeting does not take immediate effect but must be ratified (or not ratified) or amended at the Business Meeting at the next immediate Eurocon following.
+    (b) Any Statute Change passed at any one Eurocon General Meeting does not take immediate effect but must be ratified (or not ratified) or amended at the General Meeting at the next immediate Eurocon following.
 If ratified as it stands, it then takes effect at that 2nd Eurocon.
 If not ratified at that 2nd Eurocon, it has never taken effect anyway and fails.
 If amended at that 2nd Eurocon, any such amendment may only be such that it cannot enlarge/enhance the original, previously passed Statute Change.
     (d) Should any Statute Change be passed at any one Eurocon and its nature/effect be such that it must come into force immediately (and ratification at the next Eurocon cannot wait), it may --after initial passing by simple majority vote-- be voted on a second time but for such immediate effect, it needs on that 2nd vote, a 75% majority.
 If such 75% majority fails, it proceeds to ratification in the normal way at the next Eurocon.

 15. The official languages of the ESFS are English, French, German and Russian.